Azure/azure-sdk-for-python/README.rst

    $ pip install azure==2.0.0rc6

-.. important:: The azure meta-package 1.0.3 is deprecated and is not working anymore.
+**The azure meta-package 1.0.3 is deprecated and is not working anymore.**

 The full list of available packages and the latest version can be found on our `installation page on ReadTheDocs <azure-sdk-for-python.rtfd.io/en/latest/installation.html>`__.